tenetxyz/biomes-contracts/README.md

-# Everlon
+# Biomes AW

-Everlon is on-chain Minecraft.
-This repo hosts the contracts.
+A Biome Is a Playful Sandbox.
+Deploy Smart Contracts to Create Games on Top of It.
+This repo hosts the contracts for the sandbox.

 ### Running